 These posts are free and can drive traffic to their website.

-If you want to grow your blog in 2023, you can’t ignore paid advertising.
+If you want to grow your blog, you can’t ignore paid advertising.
 The good news?
 You don’t have to drop thousands of dollars to get started.

 Instead, choose a platform where your audience spends a lot of time and explore its ad options.
 Most platforms allow you to target very specific audiences.